Designated Safeguarding StaFF

 Mrs D Smith and Mr K Precious (Assistant Headteachers)

-Mr P Rushfirth (Emotional Health and Wellbeing Manager)
+Mr P Rushfirth (Inclusion Manager)

-Miss J Northfield (Learning Mentor)
+Miss J Northfield (Safeguarding and Attendance)

 These members of staff are fully trained and will follow up on all issues that are brought to them in a timely fashion and in accordance with the child protection policy.
 They are trained to listen carefully and consider the best course of action based on the information they have.
 This team ensure that the staff have all of the training and support they need to ensure that safeguarding is a priority in the classroom.
 They also hold the links to outside agencies who they can call upon to help and support.